dgretton/pyhamilton/README.md

 ## Installation

-1. **Install and test the standard Hamilton software suite for your system.** [Venus 4 installer can be downloaded here: ](https://download.hamiltonsupport.com/wl/?id=jOI3NAJKZhXPLRu2WY6ZvTrNwr0sTwJC)
+1. **Install and test the standard Hamilton software suite for your system.** [Venus 4 installer can be downloaded here](https://download.hamiltonsupport.com/wl/?id=jOI3NAJKZhXPLRu2WY6ZvTrNwr0sTwJC)
 2. **Install 32-bit python <=3.9**, preferably using the executable installer at https://www.python.org/downloads/release/python-390/.
 Python 3.10+ is known to cause an installation issue with some required pythonnet/pywin32 modules.
 3. **Make sure git is installed.** https://git-scm.com/download/win
 4. **Make sure you have .NET framework 4.0 or higher installed.** https://www.microsoft.com/en-us/download/details.aspx?id=17851